Michel Tremblay

 A walled river

 For those who like reliefs you will be delighted.
-The mountains are 300 meters above the level of the river.
+The mountains are 300 meters above the river.
 It is like a valley where the river is walled in.
 But the valley is often windy, so the predominant direction in this valley is from south to north.
 It is under the last heat of the summer that I started my journey by giving me 5 days to complete the whole.
 But neither the wind nor the current seemed to want to make things easier for me.
 I had to redouble my efforts to go upstream to the Péribonka 4 power station through the grandiose panorama.

 A brutal awakening